Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/current-sensor-cal/index.md

 current_measurement = (sensor_reading - OFFSET)/GAIN;  // sensor_reading is the raw measurement and needs to be obtained by the user

 ```

+## Recalculate Offset At Startup
+The offset value of the current sensors can drift over time.
+It is recommended that drive developers include code in their control logic to automatically re-zero the current sensor at startup, as follows:

+1. Prior to enabling the PWM, when it is known that there is no current flowing in the motor, record approximately 100 ms of sensor data on each phase.
+2. For each phase, calculate the average of this data and use it as the new `OFFSET` value.
+3. Proceed with the control start-up procedure.

 ## Conclusion